RickRomig/bashscripts/README.md

 2. Information displayed:
    * Public IP address
    * Local (private) IP address with CIDR notation (i.e., 192.168.1.100/24) for both wired and wireless interfaces, if available and active.
    * SSID and signal level for wireless connection, if available and active. **Note:** Signal level may not display for all wireless cards.
 In my testing, Broadcom BCM4313 and BCM43228 will not display the signal level while the Broadcom BCM43224 will.
-However, accordng to the `iwconfig` man page, the value may depend on the driver and hardward specifics.
+However, accordng to the `iwconfig` man page, the value may depend on the driver and hardware specifics.
    * Default gateway for all active interfaces.
    * DNS servers if set, otherwise displays the default gateway address.